quxiaojian/PGA/README.md

 **Run Test**<br />
 ```
-PGA.pl -r test/angiosperms/reference -t test/angiosperms/target
+perl PGA.pl -r test/angiosperms/reference -t test/angiosperms/target
 ```
 equal to
 ```
-PGA.pl -r test/angiosperms/reference -t test/angiosperms/target -i 1000 -p 40 -q 0.5,2 -o gb -f circular -l warning
+perl PGA.pl -r test/angiosperms/reference -t test/angiosperms/target -i 1000 -p 40 -q 0.5,2 -o gb -f circular -l warning
 ```

 **Input and Output**<br />
 Annotation of the plastome of Rosa roxburghii with the plastome of Amborella trichopoda as reference. (a) "Amborella_trichopoda.gb" shows the partial GenBank-formatted reference plastome of Amborella trichopoda, as revised from AJ506156. (b) "Rosa_roxburghii.fasta" shows the partial FASTA-formatted target plastome of Rosa roxburghii, revised from NC_032038. (c) "Rosa_roxburghii.gb" shows the output GenBank-formatted file containing partial annotation information for the target plastome of Rosa roxburghii. (d) "warning.log" shows warning and statistical items during the annotation of the target plastome of Rosa roxburghii.
 The log file indicates the loss of the atpF intron in Rosa roxburghii.
-There are 114 total genes in the reference and target plastomes.<br />
+There are 113 total genes in the reference and target plastomes.<br />

 ```
 (a) Amborella_trichopoda.gb